 It is unlikely that a foreign investment permit will be granted if the proposal does not coincide with at least one of the following areas:

-- Exploitation of mineral resources and other natural resources sufficient to satisfy domestic demand and export surplus.
+- The exploitation of mineral resources and other natural resources sufficient to satisfy domestic demand and export surplus.

 - Support to capital-intensive